-If you also do your own lung tests at home, it could help you keep better track of your health.
+Some doctors suggest home monitoring as well, as it can help you keep better track of your health.
 A gadget called a peak flow meter lets you do that.
-You hold it in your hand and blow into it.
-You get a reading on how well your breath flows out of your lungs.
+You hold it in your hand and blow into it as hard as you can to get a measure of the greatest airflow rate you can produce.

 What It Does

 Both children and adults can use a peak flow meter.
-If you have asthma, the meter can help you:
+The meter can help you:

-- Track how well your asthma is under control
+- Track how well your condition is under control

 - Judge how much your treatment helps

 - Spot a flare-up before it happens so you can act to avoid it

 - Help you decide if you need to call your doctor or go to the emergency room

 You may also need a home test if:

 You can buy the meter over the counter at a drugstore.
 There are several types, but they work in pretty much the same way: You blow into the mouthpiece as hard and as fast as you can, and the meter gives you a number that tells how well your lungs are working.